google/wuffs/doc/benchmarks.md

 ## Reproducing

 The benchmark programs aim to be runnable "out of the box" without any configuration or installation.
-For example, to run the `std/flate` benchmarks:
+For example, to run the `std/zlib` benchmarks:

     git clone https://github.com/google/wuffs.git
     cd wuffs/test/c/std
-    gcc -O3 flate.c
+    gcc -O3 zlib.c
     ./a.out -bench
     rm a.out